 Tuscan cuisine is simply delicious, and I would recommend sticking with local dishes, as in any other region.
 So don’t look for pizza or risotto but focus on regional delicacies.

-If you wish to find an international restaurant, usually they are situated in bigger cities like Florence or Pisa.
-Forget about them in the countryside and smaller villages.
+If you’re on the hunt for international cuisine, your best bet is usually the larger cities like Florence or Pisa.
+In the countryside and smaller villages, you’ll mostly find authentic Italian eateries.
 Saying that, we love eating Italian food, but occasionally we cook international dishes like Mexican fajitas, Thai curries and Chinese stir-fries.
 It is a challenge to find ingredients, especially in the Chianti region.
 Some supermarkets sell Asian noodles, coconut milk, tortillas, etc., but you won’t find anything more.
 We are still on a hunt for a good sushi place, probably in Siena, so let’s see how this one turns out.

 Let’s move on to the cultural aspect of Tuscany – Florence, the town known as the Cradle of the Renaissance.
 Florence – a UNESCO World Heritage Site, offers magnificent architecture and priceless artworks.
 It was one of the most influential and wealthy cities in Tuscany during the Renaissance era.
 Florence is like one big live museum, where in each corner you can find a marvellous building or a beautiful statue.
 We love exploring off the beaten paths of the city and less known neighbourhoods.